 Now onto the wine cork tutorials!
 I don't recommend drinking wine while doing these projects, as you'll be making very precise cuts and don't want to risk serious injury.
 Be sure to use a sharp knife and take your time.

-*Reader assumes all responsibility for personal safety, injury or damages when attempting to re-create this project.*
+*Reader assumes responsibility for personal safety when attempting to re-create this project.*

 Wine Cork Tree Supplies